openl2m/openl2m/docs/using/basic_view.rst

 This form allows you to apply or schedule (if permitted) a variety of changes at once to a number of switch interfaces.

-This form has two submit buttons, one to apply the changes now, and if enabled and permitted by your administrator, another to schedule the changes as a task at a later time.
-**Note:** this option will only show if all the back-end processes for task scheduling are running.

 .. image:: ../_static/bulk-edit-form.png

 * You can toggle the interface up/down state (a admin-down interface will be brought up, and vice versa,